Colleen Bjerknes, ARM

 Director of Account Management at Keenan

-Nicole Fayaz has been with Keenan since 2011.
-Starting as an Account Coordinator, she quickly moved up the ranks to Account Manager, Senior Account Manager, Team Leader and now Director of Account Management.
+Nicole Fayaz has been with Keenan since 2011 as an Account Coordinator, quickly moving up the ranks to Account Manager, Senior Account Manager, Team Leader and now Director of Account Management.
 Nicole is a graduate of the University of La Verne with a bachelor’s degree in public administration.
 In her capacity as Director of Account Management, Nicole is responsible for processing renewals, responding to client coverage inquiries, endorsing policy changes, assisting in JPA management and overall client management for K12 districts and community colleges.
 In addition to client support, Nicole is responsible for supervision as well as playing a huge role in the development of statewide department projects, resources, training, mentorship and team consistency.
 She is a licensed Fire & Casualty Agent/Broker and obtained her Certified School Risk Manager designation in 2015.

 Tim Femister